alkampfergit/personal-blog/codewrecks/content/post/general/firstpost.md

 draft: false
 ---

-I've started blogging in XXX and clearly the choice was WordPress.
+I've started blogging in English in 2007 and clearly the choice was WordPress.
 I must admit that in lots of years of WordPress I always was quite satisfied by the result, lots of plugin, lots of resources on the internet and the ability to post from programs like Windows Live Writer having a WYSIWYG program.

+You can also read one of the first post where I [enjoyed blogging in Word](http://www.codewrecks.com/blog/index.php/2007/05/03/the-advantage-of-word2007-blogging/), really long time passed since that really old post.

 Years passed, and **I've started getting a little bit tired of maintaining my WordPress site**, especially because I start feeling that it is a little bit overwhelming for maintaining a simple blog.